PSPDFKit/Appcelerator-iOS/README.md

 $ gem install cocoapods
 ```

-Then, let's clone the plugin.
+Then, let’s clone the plugin:

 ```bash
 # Move to the workspace.